This web page contains information and links to the resources needed for students attending Whitman College for the first time in Fall 2014.

 Credit and course equivalency may be awarded for certain scores achieved on specified Higher Level International Baccalaureate exams.
 Please refer to the "Academics" section of the online catalog to find scores required for select individual exams.
 There is a limit of 30 total credits that may be awarded for combined AP and IB scores.
 Please note that you cannot receive credit for a Whitman class for which you have previously received IB course equivalency and credit.
 For example: If you score a minimum of 5 for HL Physics, you will receive eight physics credits, equivalent to Whitman's PHYS-155 and PHYS-156.
 Therefore, you cannot take either PHYS-155 or 156 (or PHYS-165 or PHYS-166) for credit.
 If you wish to take a course at Whitman for which you received IB credit, you must contact the Registrar's Office to relinquish that credit.

 Once we have evaluated your official transcript(s), we will provide you with a Transfer Equivalency Report or Academic Evaluation before you register for the first time at Whitman.
-These will be sent via your Whitman College e-mail account.
-Thus it is very important that you promptly establish your Whitman e-mail account, since this will be the primary method of communication between you and the Registrar’s Office.
-You will also receive a copy in the Advising and Registration Packet if the needed transcripts have arrived well before orientation.
+These will be sent via your Whitman College email account.
+You will also receive a copy in the Advising and Registration Packet when you arrive on campus if the needed transcripts have arrived well before orientation.
 Otherwise, a transfer report will be sent to you after you begin classes at Whitman.

 The Transfer Equivalency Report and Academic Evaluation will provide the following information, which will help to plan your schedule:

 - The total number of college credits accepted from previously-attended institution(s).

 - An analysis of how those credits apply toward the Whitman distribution requirements.